Kia Sportage interior

-The Kia Sportage’s interior comes with plenty of desirable infotainment features, but its slightly bland design fails to sweep you off your proverbial feet
+The Kia Sportage’s interior comes with plenty of desirable infotainment features, but its slightly bland design won’t sweep you off your feet

 The Kia Sportage comes with a simply laid out interior that’s packed with more plush materials than you might expect to find in such an affordable family SUV.
 The broad dashboard gets a soft, squidgy plastic finish with some neat mouldings designed to look like stitching along the top.
 There are plenty of glossy plastic trims and metal-effect pieces around the heating controls and air vents dotted about the place, too – it’s smart and inoffensive, but certainly won’t get your pulse racing.

 The controls feel solid, but some features – such as the switches for the heated seats you get in all but entry-level cars – are tucked low down on the centre console making them a little tricky to find on the move.
 They’re still easier to use than the frustrating touchscreen heating controls you get in a Peugeot 3008, however.

 Speaking of touchscreens, every Kia Sportage comes with a high-resolution infotainment display as standard – ranging from a 7.0-inch unit in ‘1’, ‘2’ and GT-Line models to a larger 8.0-inch system in higher-spec versions.